pjpuzzler/texting-theory-bot/README.md

-Check it out here: https://www.reddit.com/user/texting-theory-bot/
+See it in action here: https://www.reddit.com/user/texting-theory-bot/